gryantbilgan/IWHBYD/README.md

 <div align="center">

-#### This code is part of a much larger function that makes the call to the OpenAI image generator by making an Axios request.
-The request is set a configure variable with a "POST" method, a maximum body length of infinity for the prompt, the url endpoint, a header that is authorized by having an OpenAI API key, storing having data that is set to a url.
+#### This code block sets up an HTTP POST request using Axios to communicate with the OpenAI image generation API.
+It first converts a prompt into a JSON string and then configures the request with various parameters: it specifies the POST method, allows for an unlimited body length, and sets the endpoint URL for the API.
+The request headers include an authorization token (API key) for authentication and a content type indicating JSON format.
+Finally, the JSON string containing the prompt is included as the request body, ready to be sent to the API to generate an image based on the provided prompt.

 ## Plans for the future: